 Parabar comes to RHAA with a diverse background in Financial Management.
 He was previously a Systems Manager at Vali Cooper and Associates, a Financial Manager at Stantec, and served as Controller for RHL Design Group, Inc. for nearly 20 years.
 In addition to RHAA, Parabar does private consulting for Bay Area law, software and other firms, and is also an accomplished musician, having recorded and toured the USA, Canada and Europe with a number of well-known reggae, jazz, rock, Latin and funk artists.
 He continues to record and perform throughout the Bay Area on a part-time basis.

-Lindsey's project experience is based primarily on local public projects, ranging from large recreational parks, neighborhood parks, and coastal trails.
+Lindsey's project experience has focused on local public projects, ranging from large recreational parks, neighborhood parks, and coastal trails.
 She offers her strong construction document and project coordination experience to the team.
 Academically trained in the Pacific Northwest, her studies focused on urban ecological design, community building, therapeutic landscapes, design-build, and visual arts.
 As a way to continue building upon her interest in community-based work, she recently begun volunteering for a local non-profit that provides design services for local marginalized communities.

 Xinni received her BLA and MLA from Beijing Forestry University and a Master of Urban Design from UC Berkeley.
 Her interest in landscape design focuses on public space including education, cultural and historic places.
 Her previous project experience focuses on urban parks and waterfronts.
 Xinni believes every landscape design should consider a person’s basic physical function with respect to the local context.
 Outside of the office Xinni has a passion for ballet, symphony orchestra and opera.
 She also enjoys cycling, hiking and travelling to explore cultures and landscape.